Should I Ask Again Or Move On?

 How long should I wait before moving on?

-What if we had a great date but she’s being distant now?
+What if we had a great date but she’s distant now?

 Chemistry is not consistency.
 Interest shows up in follow-through.